Case Study 28/09/22

 Through the rehabilitation facilities, they will provide dedicated therapy spaces for children, making it easier to provide specific, tailored therapies in calm, age-appropriate environments.
 This will ensure that children can be physically active, supporting them in their recovery, whilst also building self-confidence and improving their mental health.

-The funding has allowed Jessie May provide 5,113 hours of face to face support to 136 families and over 80 support hospital visits, and over 135 hours of support phone calls.
+The funding has allowed Jessie May provide 5,113 hours of face-to-face support to 136 families and over 80 support hospital visits, and over 135 hours of support phone calls.

-“Just knowing they [Jessie May nurses] are there, that they know our family and that they would be there as my daughter was approaching end of life.
+Comments from families supported by Jessie May underline just how vital their work is: “Just knowing they [Jessie May nurses] are there, that they know our family and that they would be there as my daughter was approaching end of life.
 That is a comfort knowing they are part of a safety net that we have.”

 Charities to Benefit